ositaka/soul-healing-decapcms/data/page/home.md

         link: individual
       - title: Distant Healing
         text: Distant healing is a holistic practice focused on sending healing energy or intention to individuals who are not physically present.
-It goes beyond physical boundaries to support their well-being, addressing physical, emotional, and spiritual concerns from a distance.
+It supports their well-being, addressing physical, emotional, and spiritual concerns from a distance.
 When conducted via telephone, Skype, or Zoom, it establishes a direct connection between the healer and the recipient.
 The session commences with a conversation, followed by a relaxation period.
 Then, the healer aligns with healing energies and initiates the formal healing process.
 The session often concludes with additional conversation.
         image: /images/roos_no_prompt_a8088f14-d7ae-4c3a-b3b0-7999588abe5f.png
         link: group
       - title: "Absent Healing "